rangaraireddy/demo-kb-twitter/kb-frontend/README.md

    This is a user facing front end application.
 Prerequisites for the client are

-   - Have `npm` globally installed in the machine.
+   - Have `npm` globally installed in your machine.
 If not, please visit https://www.npmjs.com/get-npm
+   - Run the backend project https://github.com/rangaraireddy/demo-kb-twitter/tree/master/kbBackendService simaltaneously on your       machine

 Installation